tocklime/mcdc-problem/README.md

 ## TODO

-* Implement a naive powerset-based MCDC coverage solution (for checking more carefully constructed solutions)
+* ~Implement a naive powerset-based MCDC coverage solution (for checking more carefully constructed solutions)~
-* find equations which the naive one can solve, but the constructor can't (I expect to see things like `(!A && B) || (A && C)` here) * fix those.
+* find equations which the naive one can solve, but the constructor can't (I expect to see things like `(!A && B) || (A && C)` here) & fix those.
+* Find out if it's possible to alter the algorithm to handle `A && A`.
+If not, then implement some boolexp simplifier.
 * Extend the constructive generator to generate all, rather than maybe one.
+* Implement a Masking / short circuiting version.